Discrete Microlocal Morse Theory: Derived Category and Injective Resolution of a Sheaf

-\begin{proof}[Proof of Lemma \ref{lemma:subdivision}] When $\Pi$ is a cell complex, the theorem follows, for example, from \cite[Corollary 2.7.7 (iv)]{KashiwaraSchapira1994}.
+\end{lemma} \begin{proof} When $\Pi$ is a cell complex, the theorem follows, for example, from \cite[Corollary 2.7.7 (iv)]{KashiwaraSchapira1994}.
 We include a more general proof for arbitrary finite posets below.
 Let $I^\bullet$ be an injective resolution of $F$.
 Because $t^\ast$ defines an exact functor from the category of sheaves on $\Pi$ to the category of sheaves on $K(\Pi)$, we have that

 is an exact sequence.
 We claim that each $t^\ast I^d$ is acyclic:

 Indeed, it is enough to prove that for each indecomposable injective sheaf $[\pi]$ on $\Pi$, the sheaf $t^\ast [\pi]$ is acyclic.
 Because $t^\ast[\pi]$ is the constant sheaf on the order complex of the downward closure, $\Cl\pi\coloneqq \{\tau\in\Pi:\tau\le\pi\}$, of $\pi$ in $\Pi$, we have